PatrickMaiyer/Portapack_Wiki/Compile-firmware.md

 7. Create makefile through cmake and compile
 8. Flash the firmware

-* Once done you only need to call 'make firmware' in the /opt/portapack-mayhem/firmware/build directory
+* Once done you only need to call 'make' in the /opt/portapack-mayhem/firmware/build directory

-* You can speed up the building process by calling 'make -j 8 firmware' instead, where 8 is the number of physical CPU cores (if you have some compiling errors to check it's better to call it without '-j 8')
+* You can speed up the building process by calling 'make -j 8' instead, where 8 is the number of physical CPU cores (if you have some compiling errors to check it's better to call it without '-j 8')

 * **Use the following commands while logged into your every day user profile. :)**